splunk/public-o11y-docs/metrics-and-metadata/metric-names.rst

 * Avoid changing metric and dimension names.
 If you change a name, you have to update the charts and detectors that use the old name.
 Infrastructure Monitoring doesn’t do this automatically.

-* Remember that you’re not the only person using the metric or dimension.
-Use names that others in your organization can identify and understand.
+* Since you’re not the only person using the metric or dimension, use names that others in your organization can identify and understand.
 Follow established conventions.
 To find out the conventions in your organization, browse your metrics using the Metric Finder.